Covantec/quaive.manual/workspaces/workspace_content/index.rst

 .. image::  ../images/workspace-documents-sidebar.png

-The main content types for workspaces currenty existing in Quaive are:
+The main content types for workspaces currently existing in Quaive are:

 .. contents::
     :depth: 1